Valmiera Fibreglass

+Operation

 Both companies have long history.
 1963 is considered to be the foundation of AS VALMIERAS STIKLA ŠĶIEDRA, when the first glass fibre products were released at the factory.
 The subsidiary, on the other hand, was set up in the United Kingdom before 1740 (the earliest written evidence).

 The core business areas are glass fibre research, glass fibre product development, production and trade, employing around 1270 people.
 The GROUP’S holding company VALMIERAS STIKLA ŠĶIEDRA, AS specializes in manufacturing glass fibre and glass fibre products using three different types of glass: E-glass with a temperature resistance of 600+°C, HR-glass with a temperature resistance of 800+°C and SiO2-glass with a temperature resistance of 1000+°C. The glass fibre production of VALMIERAS STIKLA ŠĶIEDRA, AS is used for further processing, in technical (electrical, thermal and acoustic) insulation materials and as finished materials in mechanical engineering, construction, and elsewhere.

 The British subsidiary VALMIERA GLASS UK Ltd., based in Sherborne, Dorset, produces fiberglass products which are most commonly used for the aviation industry, thermal insulation and architecture.
 The subsidiary specializes in fiberglass weaving, fabric coating and laminating.

 The companies sell its products in more than 50 countries around the world, reaching a total of 96% of total exports.
 The key sales markets: European Union, North America, CIS and other countries.

 The companies operate in accordance with: